Training Leaders in PM&R

 Program and GME Leadership

 Thank you for your interest in the University of Washington Physical Medicine and Rehabilitation (PM&R) Residency Program.
-Since its inception in 1957, we have been one of the preeminent Rehabilitation Medicine residency programs in the nation.
-We are proud of our program’s legacy of innovation, excellence in patient care, and continued commitment to training leaders in the field of PM&R.
+Since graduating our first physiatrists in 1963, we have been one of the preeminent Rehabilitation Medicine residency programs in the nation.
+We are proud of our program’s legacy of innovation, excellence in patient care, and commitment to training leaders in the field of PM&R.

-As the #1 program for hospital-based Rehabilitation in the country, our residents, faculty and staff play an integral role in our regional healthcare system.
-Our residents rotate at four major hospitals in the Seattle area: University of Washington Medical Center, Harborview Medical Center, Veteran’s Administration Puget Sound Healthcare System, and Seattle Children’s Hospital.
-At each site, our department offers inpatient, outpatient, and consultation services, allowing our residents to explore a wide variety of clinical settings.
-The medical complexity of our patient population also creates opportunities for residents to learn from medical and surgical specialists on an acute and outpatient basis.
-Our attending-led didactic curriculum is unique, carefully designed to match residents needs based on experience and reinforce the core principals of rehabilitation medicine, while also introducing trainees to cutting-edge concepts in rehabilitation science.
+As one of the top-ranked programs for hospital-based rehabilitation in the country, our residents, faculty and staff serve an integral role in our regional healthcare system.
+Our residents rotate at four major hospitals in the Seattle area: University of Washington Medical Center, Harborview Medical Center, Veteran’s Administration Puget Sound Healthcare System and Seattle Children’s Hospital.
+At each site our residents explore a wide variety of clinical settings through inpatient, outpatient and consultation services.
+The medical complexity and variety of pathology in our patient population creates opportunities to work alongside and learn from various medical and surgical specialists.
+Our attending-led didactic curriculum is unique and carefully designed to match residents’ needs.
+From hands-on workshops to case-based learning, our education reinforces the core principals of rehabilitation medicine while introducing cutting-edge concepts in rehabilitation science.

-The diversity of the surrounding environment enriches resident quality of life.
-Our department is the only academic rehabilitation program in the WWAMI region, which extends across the Pacific Northwest from Alaska to Wyoming and encompasses over 27% of the US land mass.
+We are the only academic rehabilitation program in the WWAMI region, which extends across the Pacific Northwest from Alaska to Wyoming.
+The population we serve is geographically, ethnically and socioeconomically diverse which allows our residents to develop outstanding skills in cultural competency and patient advocacy.
 Our department includes training not only for physiatrists, but also Physical Therapy, Occupational Therapy, Rehabilitation Psychology, and Prosthetics & Orthotics with additional faculty in Rehabilitation Counseling and Speech and Language Pathology.
-The population we serve is geographically, ethnically, culturally and socio-economically diverse, allowing our residents to develop outstanding skills in cultural competency and patient advocacy.